ppkantorski/Ultrahand-Overlay/examples/OC Optimizer/README.md

-# Overclock Buster (experimental)
+# OC Optimizer (experimental)

-The Overclock Buster package provides various options for adjusting the clock speeds and voltages of your device.
+The OC Optimizer package provides various options for adjusting the clock speeds and voltages of your device.

 ## Configuration